cronkitedata/dj/docs/_pages/syllabus.md

 ### Required materials and texts

-There is a custom course textbook of sorts on this website.
-No other texts are required.
+There are no requried texts for this class.
+Most of the course materials are linked here.
+The full site of resources is at [https://cronkitedata.github.io/cronkite-docs](https://cronkitedata.github.io/cronkite-docs])

 You should use your official ASU email for all work in this class, and check it regularly.
 Other materials include:

 * An ASU Slack account, which is automatically created for you in the course.
 This will be our primary method of communication.

-* All of the required software is either free and web-based, or is loaded on the computers in our lab.
-You are also welcome to install it on your own computers.
-Be sure to have Microsoft Excel installed on  your own computer on the first day if you plan to use it.
-We'll also be using R, R Studio and OpenRefine.
+* A free copy of Microsoft Excel available in myapps.asu.edu and free software including R, R Studio and OpenRefine.
+You are not required to have your own computer.
+All of these are installed on the lab computers and you can also use a free account at RStudio.cloud to use a web-based version of that software.

 #### Recommended

-* Student membership in [Investigative Reporters and Editors](http://ire.org/join) $25.
+* A $25 Student membership in [Investigative Reporters and Editors](http://ire.org/join).
 This will help with tip sheets and a story archive including questionnaires filled out by the reporters.
+You will get to keep this rate for two years after you graduate.

 * "[Numbers in the Newsroom]((https://store.ire.org/collections/frontpage/products/numbers-in-the-newsroom-using-math-and-statistics-in-news-second-edition-e-version))", by Sarah Cohen, available through IRE.  $10.00 .
 There is a free pdf of the book on the Canvas site.